By the fastCRW team · Published 2026-05-11 · Last reviewed 2026-05-11

 2. Firecrawl — Best Feature-Complete API

-Firecrawl is the most feature-rich scraping API on the market.
+Firecrawl is one of the most feature-rich scraping APIs on the market.
 If you're leaving Apify because you want a simpler API (not a simpler platform), Firecrawl gives you the same breadth of features in a cleaner REST interface.

 Pros